 - Turn the arm so that the palm faces upward toward the ceiling.

 - Flex the elbow so that the palm of their hand touches their shoulder.

 If your child is in too much pain to tolerate this, or if it does not work, it’s time to see a doctor or visit the emergency room.

-But, if that relieves the pain, then your child should be able to about their day without further pain or complications.
+But, if that maneuver does relieve the pain, then your child should be able to go about their day without further pain or complications.

 “The challenge becomes, once it happens to a child, it’s likely to happen again,” Dr. Goodwin says.
 “But kids will usually grow out of it by age five or six.”
 The important thing to keep in mind is to be as gentle as possible when lifting your child by the wrists or hands.
 And no matter how much fun they’re having, keep the lifting and swinging to a minimum – repetition only increases the chances of nursemaid’s elbow taking place.